 - Summing it up

-Why email marketing is suitable for travel industry?
+Why is email marketing suitable for the travel industry?

-Many travel agencies choose email marketing as the main communication channel with their customers, and here are five reasons why:
+Many travel agencies use email marketing as the main communication channel with their customers, and here are five reasons why:

 - It helps you catch warm quality leads and turn them into customers and brand advocates.
 In fact, 87% of marketers consider email to be the most effective lead generation channel.